 2020 – 2024 Capital Improvement Plan

-Our four-year capital improvement plan includes investments in our water, sewer, and stormwater system.
+Our five-year capital improvement plan includes investments in our water, sewer, and stormwater system.
 Since 2016, our capital investment has increased by approximately $27 million – that’s around 120 percent.
 On a monthly basis, we are spending nearly 50 percent more than we did in 2016.
 This increased investment in our system means more reliable service for our customers and a water system that our community can be proud of.

 Read the full 2020-2024 Capital Improvement Plan.